Harphies/AI/project.md

-## List Projects to try out for learning and moving to mastery
+## List of projects to try out for learning and moving to mastery

 - Time Series Forecasting / Time series prediction
 - Predicting Visa Application Rejection